 Bought a 42 inch plasma for the basement.
 It gets kinda cold in the winter.
 Will the plasma be ok down there?

 It depends how cold it gets and if it is in used during that time.
 The operating temperature range is usually 50°F to 104°F (10°C to 40°C).
-The storage temperature -4°F to 113°F (-20°C to 45°C).
-As for humidity, operating: 10% to 80% and storage: 5% to 95%.
+The storage temperature is -4°F to 113°F (-20°C to 45°C).
+As for humidity, operating range: 10% to 80% and storage range: 5% to 95%.

 I am looking to place a TV outside with some surrounding glare.
 Would you advise plasma or LCD?

 For an outside TV, LED would be a better choice due to the high luminosity required.
 Check out our page on reflections

 to see pictures of all models that we tested in a brightly lit environment.

 How many hours of gaming (Black Ops 2) would cause serious image retention on a Panasonic 50 inch Plasma TV?

 It is hard to tell.
 What will most likely happen is after a long gaming session (like 5+ hours), some HUD elements like the minimap or the ammo count will stay on the screen for a few minutes before slowly disappearing.

 Why do TVs need updating via a USB device?
 I'm not to good with PCs and I worry if I don't update it, I won't get the best from my expensive new tv.